|

 Game Manager Behavior

 Game managers (GMs), when not performing in the capacity of GM, are expected to behave as any other participant, and are expected to be treated as such.
 A GM shall not use their position to gain advantage over or favor with other participants.
 GMs are expected to be unbiased when required to intervene in an official capacity.
-A GM shall make his or her decision based only upon the goal of facilitating role playing in Fulda Gap.
+A GM shall make his or her decision based only upon the goal of facilitating game play in Fulda Gap.

 Administrator Behavior